AKheli/RepBench/README.md

     $ sh install.sh
 ```

-install the requirements for the WebApp
+To use the WebApp, you need to install additional requirements

 ```bash
     $ cd WebApp
     $ pip3 install -r requirements.txt